MPAS-Dev/compass/docs/users_guide/ocean/test_groups/hurricane.rst

 compute topographic wave drag step
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This step is carried out only if the LTS option is selected for the init test case.
+This step is carried out only if either LTS option is selected for the init test case.

 The reciprocal of the e-folding time, ``r_inv``, from the HyCOM model, is computed in this step.
 See